loftwah/tech-101/kubernetes/kubernetes-the-loftwah-way/README.md

 * kubeadm
 * kubernetes-cni

 For Ubuntu, you can use apt-get.
-Remember to start and enable Containerd and kubelet services.
+Remember to start and enable containerd and kubelet services.

-Let's go through the steps needed to install Containerd, kubelet, kubeadm, and kubernetes-cni on each of your instances.
+Let's go through the steps needed to install containerd, kubelet, kubeadm, and kubernetes-cni on each of your instances.

 Firstly, you'll need to SSH into each instance.
 Assuming you have a key pair `mykey.pem` and the public IP of your instance is `my.instance.ip.address`, you would do: